 This way, the Width and Length boxes will get empty, and the Aspect Ratio option will become Ratio.

 You will have a small problem at this point.
 Looking at the image, you will find that the image is still showing with an 8 X 10 measurement.
 You have to reset the Border.

 To do this, press the ESC key.
-Now, if the Cropping Tool border doesn’t appear in the image, select any Tool from the Tool panel and again resect the Crop Tool.
-And, you will have the Cropping border in the image.
+If the Cropping Tool border doesn’t appear in the image, select any Tool from the Tool panel and again resect the Crop Tool.
+And you will have the Cropping border in the image.

-Look intently at the cropping border area; you will see small handles at every side of the border.
+Look intently at the cropping border area; small handles are on every side.